null

 6. Does the SWMS show evidence of the appropriate licenses, qualification and training required to understand the job?

-7. Does the SWMS outline PPE requirements?
+7. Does the SWMS outline providing personal protective equipment?

 8. Does the SWMS include relevant and current legislation and codes of practice?